hapijs/lab/README.md

 });
 ```

-When a test is completed, `done()` must be called, otherwise the test will time out (2 seconds by default) and will fail.
+When a test is completed, `done(err)` must be called, otherwise the test will time out (2 seconds by default) and will fail.
-The test passes if `done()` is call once before the timeout, and no exception thrown.
-If no callback function is provided,
+The test passes if `done()` is call once before the timeout, no exception thrown, and no arguments are passed to `done()`.
-the test is considered a TODO reminder and will be skipped.
+If no callback function is provided, the test is considered a TODO reminder and will be skipped.

 **lab** works with any test utility that throws an error when a condition isn't met.
 It uses the same error interface as
 [mocha](http://visionmedia.github.com/mocha/) and already includes [chai](http://chaijs.com/)'s `expect()` in its exported